nba251522/coding-quiz/README.md

 ## Installation

-1. Clone the repository: git@github.com:nba251522/password-generator.git
+1. Clone the repository: git@github.com:nba251522/coding-quiz.git
 2. Open `index.html` in your preferred browser.

 ## Usage

-To generate a secure password, [visit the deployed site](https://nba251522.github.io/thomas-er-porfolio/).
-Upon arrival, the application will generate a secure password for you.
+To start the quiz, [visit the deployed site](https://nba251522.github.io/coding-quiz/).
+Click the "Start" button to begin and answer the questions as quickly as possible to secure a high score.

 ## Author Info